10 Engaging Activities for Seniors with Dementia: Reduce Agitation and Boost Mood

 Recommended for you:

 All prices quoted were checked shortly before publication, but prices and availability change often and might not match what is found online.
-This article wasn't sponsored, but does contain affiliate links.
+This article contains affiliate links.
 We never link to products for the sole purpose of making a commission.
-Product recommendations are based on our honest opinions.
 For more information, see How We Make Money.

 About the Author